 Each commune has a municipal council of from 7 to 31 members, according to its population.
-These councils attend to strictly local affairs, but are not permitted to discuss more general questions, except by special authority of Government.
+These councils regulate all the specially communal interests, but their deliberations are restricted to affairs submitted to them by superior authority.
 Their sphere of action is somewhat more extensive than that permitted to French communes.
 On the other hand, the burgomaster in Belgium cannot be looked upon as representing the commune before the Government, any more than the four or five aldermen, who form a court of their own, for they are all appointed by the King.
 The aldermen are always chosen amongst the municipal councillors, but any elector may be appointed burgomaster.